-To provide an opportunity to be heard, the disciplinarian shall give every student to be suspended or expelled the opportunity to be heard as soon as practicable after the misconduct, and in accordance with the following, unless a student requests an extension of time and the board of trustees or the disciplinarian designee approves the extension:
+To provide an opportunity to be heard, the disciplinarian shall give every student to be suspended or expelled the opportunity to be heard as soon as practicable after the misconduct, and in accordance with the following, unless a student requests an extension of time and the board of trustees or the disciplinarian designee approves the extension.

-- (a) Suspension for 10 Days or Less: For a suspension of ten (10) school days or less, a student shall be provided an opportunity to be heard before the student is removed.
+A. Suspension for 10 Days or Less: For a suspension of ten (10) school days or less, a student shall be provided an opportunity to be heard before the student is removed.
 Wyo.
 Stat. § 21-4-305(c)(i).
 For a suspension of ten (10) school days or less, an "opportunity to be heard" means at a minimum, a meeting in which the disciplinarian or his designee provides the substantive information regarding the suspension or expulsion to the student to be suspended or expelled, and the student may dispute the substantive information provided.
 Wyo.
-Stat. § 21-4-305(g). - i.
+Stat. § 21-4-305(g).

+- i.
 Cause for Immediate Removal: If the student's presence endangers persons or property, or threatens disruption of the academic process, his immediate removal from school may be justified.
 In that case, an opportunity to be heard shall follow as soon as practicable, but no later than seventy-two (72) hours after his removal, not counting Saturdays and Sundays.
 Wyo.
-Stat. § 21-4-305(c)(i). - (b) Suspension or Expulsion Longer Than 10 Days: For a suspension or expulsion longer than ten (10) school days, a hearing shall be held in accordance with the Wyoming Administrative Procedure Act.
+Stat. § 21-4-305(c)(i). - B. Suspension or Expulsion Longer Than 10 Days: For a suspension or expulsion longer than ten (10) school days, a hearing shall be held in accordance with the Wyoming Administrative Procedure Act.
 Unless the student requests an extension and the board or disciplinarian approves an extension, the hearing shall be held within ten (10) business days, or as soon thereafter as is reasonably practicable, after the suspension or expulsion is recommended.
 The student's suspension shall continue until the hearing is held.
 Wyo.
-Stat. § 21-4-305(c)(ii). - (c) Prior to an Expulsion Hearing.
-During the period prior to the hearing and decision of the Board of Trustees in a suspension or expulsion case longer than ten (10) school days, the student shall be placed in out-of-school suspension imposed in accordance with this Code of Student Conduct.
+Stat. § 21-4-305(c)(ii). - C. Prior to an Expulsion Hearing.
+During the period prior to the hearing and decision of the Board of Trustees in a suspension or expulsion case longer than ten (10) school days, the student shall be placed in out-of- school suspension imposed in accordance with this Code of Student Conduct.
 The student's suspension shall continue until the hearing is held.
 Wyo.
-Stat. § 21-4-305(c)(ii).
+Stat. § 21-4-305(c)(ii). - B. Guidelines for Determining the Length of Suspension or Expulsion: - 1.
+The determination of the length of suspension will include, but not be limited to, the following factors: - a) The extent to which the violation interferes with other student's opportunity to learn - b) The extent to which the violation jeopardizes a safe and orderly environment, placing others at physical or emotional risk. - c) The extent to which the violation interferes with any personnel's performance of duty and the frequency or reoccurrence of the behavior. - 2.
+Case-by-Case Modification under Wyo.
+Stat. § 21-4-306(d): The Superintendent, with the approval of the Board of Trustees may modify the period of any expulsion on a case-by-case basis based upon the circumstances of the violation. - 3.
+Consequences for students receiving services through state or federal programs, including IDEA and Section 504 of the Rehabilitation Act, will be assigned in compliance with all such program regulations.